 The Capitol Building of California, in the town of Sacramento, is a beautiful example of Roman architecture, complete with a portico opening that leads to a central dome.
 This type of design can be found on many of the capitols around the county, but of course, most notably in Washington DC.
 A visit to this fantastic building is like a step back in time to when design and architecture were unique and extravagant.
 Add to that the beautiful interior, and the acres of green land you can wander through surrounding it, and you have the recipe for a great half-day adventure.

 - Hours: Weekdays: 8 AM – 5 PM, Weekends: 9 AM – 5 PM

 - Metered street parking

-Also of note on the third floor is the paintings of all the governors of California.
-Of course it was pretty funny to see Arnold’s painting sitting here as well and I couldn’t help but snap a photo.
+Also of note, on the third floor is the paintings of all the governors of California.
+Of course, it was pretty funny to see Arnold’s painting sitting here as well, and I couldn’t help but snap a photo.

-Lastly, make sure you go by the amazing rotunda that is directly across the building from where you enter.
+Lastly, make sure you go by the fantastic rotunda that is directly across the building from where you enter.
 This room is stunning and reminded me of the architecture that you would see in a famous European building.

 All in all, the Capitol Building in Sacramento is a fantastic spot to explore.
-I would recommend you visit it when it is open so that you can see some of the interior beauty, but even if you just by the outside you will still love seeing this magnificent building.
+I would recommend you visit it when it is open so that you can see some of the interior beauty, but even if you just by the outside, you will still love seeing this magnificent building.
 Let me know if you have been in the comments.